ieisystem/kaytus.ksmanage/docs/edit_snmp_trap_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>Set Engine ID of V3 trap, engine ID is a string of 10 to 48 hex characters, must even, can set NULL.</div>
+                                            <div>Specifies an engine identifier for the V3 trap.
+The value should be string of 10 to 48 hex characters, must be even, can be NULL.</div>
                                                         </td>
             </tr>
                                 <tr>